 Going to Disney World for the first time will be one of the most exciting trips you’ll ever do.
 The anticipation and eagerness to arrive and get stuck in will almost be too much.

-However, before you arrive it is always best to plan your stay and make sure you are getting the most out of the queuing features offered at Disney World.
-Queuing at Disney World can become frustrating, if you don’t know what you’re doing, and there is nothing worse than waiting for ages to get on the ride you’ve always want to get on.
+Before you arrive it is always best to plan your stay and make sure you are getting the most out of the queuing features offered at Disney World.
+Queuing at Disney World can become frustrating if you don’t know what you’re doing, and there is nothing worse than waiting for ages to get on the ride you’ve always want to get on.

 Our secrets to avoiding the queues at Disney World:

 - Download the My Disney Experience app

 - Link your park tickets and hotel reservation to the app

 - Book your three FastPasses for the morning

 - Go for the hard to get rides first

 - Go against the flow